 Shooting at grocery store in Arkansas kills 3 and wounds 10 others, police say

-FORDYCE, Ark.
-(AP) — A shooter opened fire Friday at a grocery store in Arkansas, killing three people and wounding 10 others, including two law enforcement officers, police said.
+LITTLE ROCK, Ark.
+(AP) — A shooter who opened fire Friday at a grocery store in Arkansas left the store and parked cars riddled with bullet holes as bystanders ducked for cover both indoors and in the parking lot, killing 3 people and wounding 10 others, authorities said.

-The shooting occurred just after 11:30 a.m. at the Mad Butcher grocery store in Fordyce, a city of about 3,200 people located 65 miles (104 kilometers) south of Little Rock.
+The wounded included two law enforcement officers who exchanged fire with the shooter, state police said.
+The shooting occurred about 11:30 a.m. at the Mad Butcher grocery store in Fordyce, a city of about 3,200 people located 65 miles (104 kilometers) south of Little Rock.

-Responding officers shot the suspected shooter, whose injuries were not life-threatening, Arkansas Department of Public Safety Director Mike Hagar said at a news conference Friday.
-The two officers that were shot sustained injuries that were not life-threatening.
+“It’s tragic, our hearts are broken,” Col. Mike Hagar, director of State Police and public safety secretary, told reporters Friday.

 Police did not immediately say whether the shooting occurred inside or outside the store.
-Hagar said they expected to release more information later Friday evening.
+Police did not identify the suspected shooter or the victims, but said they expected to release more information Friday night.

+Roderick Rogers, a member of the city council, said he called the county sheriff when employees at his restaurant nearby notified him of the shooting.

+Rogers said when he got there, he saw people running for cover in every direction, even one running to the hospital nearby.

 Video posted on social media showed at least one person lying in the parking lot, while another captured multiple gunshots ringing out.

+Amiya Doherty said she was in her mother’s car in the grocery store’s parking lot when she heard what she was thought was fireworks.
+When she saw a man holding a gun and firing, she said she ducked out of view.

+“I held my sister’s hand and I told her I love her,” Doherty told Little Rock television station KATV.

-Images from reporters on the scene showed a slew of bullet holes in the grocery store’s window.
+Images from reporters on the scene showed a slew of bullet holes in the grocery store’s window, and spent shell casings strewn throughout the parking lot.
 In video footage, local and state agencies could be seen responding to the scene, with at least one medical helicopter landing nearby.

 Arkansas Gov. Sarah Huckabee Sanders said she had been briefed on the shooting.